 The real problem with this approach is that the insurance company has controlled the process with this person since day one and probably has done what is necessary to help defend the case at the expense of the victim’s claim.

 There are some things the insurance company does not want you to know.
 The main one is you are in a much better position to get a fair settlement with a reputable attorney.

 Usually, only after receiving a lowball offer do many understand the adjuster never intended to be fair.

 The more serious the injury, the more likely a personal injury victim will need the assistance of the best personal injury attorney they can find.

 It is usually advantageous to obtain an attorney in the location where the accident occurred as opposed to one who lives out of state or far away from the County of the occurrence.

 Get a Free Consultation with a Houston Personal Injury Attorney

-If you or a loved one have been seriously injured in an accident in Houston, Texas, Call the leading Houston personal injury lawyers at Baumgartner Law Firm for a no-obligation consultation regarding your rights and options.
+If you or a loved one have been seriously injured in an accident in Houston, Texas, Contact the leading Houston personal injury lawyer at Baumgartner Law Firm for a no-obligation consultation regarding your rights and options.